pingcap/docs/br/pitr-known-issues.md

 To resolve this issue, you need to manually execute the `br log resume` command to resume the log backup task.

-## The actual storage space used by log backup is 2~3 times that of the incremental data displayed in the cluster monitoring metrics
+## The actual storage space used by log backup is 2~3 times the volume of the incremental data displayed in the cluster monitoring metrics

 Issue: [#13306](https://github.com/tikv/tikv/issues/13306)